EntrixAU/VibeCodingPlaybook/index.md

 AI-generated code can introduce vulnerabilities that traditional security training doesn't cover.
 Developers need to understand prompt injection, model limitations, and AI-specific attack vectors.

 **📋 Establish Governance Before It's Too Late**
 Regulatory bodies are starting to pay attention to AI in software development.
-Organizations that establish proper governance now will avoid painful retrofitting later.
+Organisations that establish proper governance now will avoid painful retrofitting later.

-**🎯 Maximize AI's Potential**
+**🎯 Maximise AI's Potential**
 Developers using AI haphazardly are leaving massive productivity gains on the table.
 Structured approaches can 10x the value of AI assistance.

 **👥 Maintain Human Skills**